Logistics Industry in Hong Kong

 Larger freight forwarders offer a wide range of transportation and logistics services while small ones tend to provide more basic and economical services with higher flexibility and more personalised services.
 Services related to trade, including the preparation of shipping documents, customs clearance and logistics, may be undertaken by the import and export companies or their agents.

 The sea transport sector is vitally important in supporting Hong Kong's status as the world's seventh largest trading entity.
-The Chinese mainland is the biggest source of and destination for Hong Kong's transhipment cargo.
+Mainland China is the biggest source of and destination for Hong Kong's transhipment cargo.

 Sea cargo to and from Hong Kong is carried both by liners and bulk vessels.
 Liner shipping is operated under a scheduled timetable with pre-announced rates and destinations.
 Many key routes operate under liner conferences (agreements by the main shipping lines on tariffs and sailings).
 Hong Kong is a major hub with about 340 container liner services per week, connecting to about 470 destinations worldwide.